error-reporter/web-ext-error-reporter/README.md

 ## Contribute

-You are welcome to propose [issues](https://github.com/error-reporter/weer/issues) or pull requests.
+You are welcome to propose [issues](https://github.com/error-reporter/weer/issues), pull requests or ask questions.

 ## Credits